imzqqq/chat/website/spec/content/_index.md

 ## Common concepts

-Various things are common throughout all of the Chat APIs.
+Various things are common throughout all of the Matrix APIs.
 They are documented here.

 ### Namespacing